10 FAQ on Switching to Infinite Energy for Your Business Electricity

 1. What is a Contestable Customer?

 A contestable customer deems that the business electricity customer can choose their own electricity provider.
-To be contestable to switch to an alternative electricity provider, you must meet the following criteria:
+To be contestable to switch to an alternative electricity provider in WA, you must meet the following criteria:

-- You use more than 50 MWh of electricity each year; OR
+- You use more than 50 MWh of electricity each year; and

-- You do not live in the South West Interconnected System (SWIS)
+- You live in the South West Interconnected System (SWIS)

 2. How Do You Tell If Your Business Is Contestable?

 To find out if your business electricity is contestable, look over your business’ electricity usage over the last year.
 If you have not been in business for a year yet, check the projected amounts.
 If you’re unable to determine your usage, look at your electricity spend.
 If you spend over $1,300 a month then you are likely qualified as contestable.
 This means you can compare rates and choose the best electricity supplier for your business needs.

 Another way to tell is if your business already has an electricity contract in effect.